marcmiquel/WDO/README.md

 The [__Wikipedia Diversity Obsevatory (WDO)__](https://meta.wikimedia.org/wiki/Wikipedia_Diversity_Observatory) is a research project whose purpose is to raise awareness on Wikipedia’s current state of content diversity, __(1) providing datasets__, __(2) sites with visualizations and statistics__, and __(3) pointing out solutions to improve__ knowledge coverage and __knowledge inequalities__ among languages and categories relevant to overall diversity (e.g. culture, gender, geography, ethnic groups, sexual orientation, etc.).

+You can learn more about the project in this [video](https://www.youtube.com/watch?v=PdqDZ9vRQEw).

 ## Data: Wikipedia Diversity Datasets and Stats
 We created a dataset for each Wikipedia language edition in which each article is characterized according to features that can determine whether it belongs to a relevant category for diversity (culture, gender, place, etc.).
 Categories like gender, sexual orientation, religion or ethnic origin are straightforward, as they can be traced to Wikidata semantic relations structured as properties and items.